StrongTheDev/avr-utils/README.md

 - ### Uploading to Microcontroller

-  - #### >> Upload with Saved Programmer Settings
+  - #### >> Upload with Saved Programmer Settings and Auto-Download

-    The extension now supports uploading your compiled .hex file to an AVR microcontroller with enhanced usability features.
+    The extension now supports uploading your compiled .hex file to an AVR microcontroller with enhanced usability features and automatic avrdude installation.

     - **Saved Settings**: After your first upload, the programmer type (e.g., usbasp), MCU (e.g., atmega16), and port (e.g., COM3) are saved in avr_project.json.
 On subsequent uploads, you’ll be prompted to either use the saved settings or change them, making repeated uploads faster.
     - **Dropdown Selections**: Instead of manually typing the programmer, MCU, and port, you can now select them from dropdown menus with common options and a "Custom..." fallback for flexibility.
 Each option includes a description (e.g., "Common USB programmer" for usbasp) to help you choose the right settings.
+    - **Automatic avrdude Download**: If avrdude is not found in the toolchain's bin directory (e.g., `AVR Utils\toolchain\bin\avrdude.exe`), the extension will prompt you to download avrdude👍 v8.0 for Windows x64 automatically from GitHub.
+It handles redirects, shows a progress bar, and extracts it to the correct location.
     - **Improved Reliability**: The upload process has been made more reliable, especially on Windows, by fixing path issues with avrdude.
-The extension now uses the correct path for avrdude (e.g., AVR Utils\toolchain\bin\avrdude.exe), adds .exe for Windows, and provides a fallback to a system-installed avrdude if the toolchain version is missing.
+The extension now uses the correct path for avrdude, adds .exe for Windows, and provides fallbacks to either download avrdude or use a system-installed version if needed.

     To upload, press F5 or use the "Upload to Microcontroller" command from the command palette (Ctrl+Shift+P or Cmd+Shift+P, then type "AVR Utils: Upload to Microcontroller").

-    > **Note**: Ensure avrdude.exe exists in AVR Utils\toolchain\bin (e.g., C:\Users\hp\Documents\AVR Utils\toolchain\bin\avrdude.exe on Windows).
-If it’s missing, the extension will prompt you to download the toolchain or use a system-installed avrdude.
+    > **Note**: Ensure avrdude.exe exists in `AVR Utils\toolchain\bin` (e.g., `C:\Users\Youser-Name\Documents\AVR Utils\toolchain\bin\avrdude.exe` on Windows).
+If it’s missing, the extension will offer to download it automatically or use a system-installed avrdude.

 <!-- ## Requirements If you have any requirements or dependencies, add a section describing those and how to install and configure them. -->